B1TC0R3/Task-Automation/README.md

 Idea:

-Make a system that can run a few automated tasks (update on shutdown, ...) and displays an overview though different flags showing the status of each automation
+Make a system that can run a few automated tasks (update on shutdown, ...) and displays an overview through different flags showing the status of each automation